According to Professor Joseph Allen at Harvard’s School of Public Health, humans spend an average...

 Although planning a warehouse layout can be a daunting task, a good layout is extremely attainable.
 Take the time to devise a well-thought-out warehouse design.
 The design should make the most of available space, optimize efficiency, and keep shipments on time.
 Furthermore, create a healthy and comfortable environment for your personnel.
 Integrate MacroAir HVLS fans into your warehouse design (with or without an HVAC system).
 By doing so, you will provide a more comfortable working environment.
 When employees are healthy and happy, and the warehouse is well ventilated and comfortable, everything runs faster, easier, cheaper, and safer.
 These are the factors for which we strive to achieve.

 MacroAir offers an impressive selection of 8 to 24 ft fans that are the solution to your warehouse air circulation and cost-saving needs.
 Our original HVLS fans are assembled right here in the USA.
 They are the MOST efficient, MOST technologically advanced large ceiling fans for your warehouse.
-Take a few minutes using the Fan SelectionTool to identify the fan best for your warehouse layout design.
+Check out more specifics on the benefits of MacroAir's HVLS fans for your warehouse by clicking below.
+Or simply contact us directly to speak with a knowledgeable sales representative for prompt assistance identifying the fan best for your warehouse layout design.

 Ivanovich, M., Gunzner, A., & Arnold, S. (2021).
 AMCA COVID-19 Guidance for Large-Diameter Ceiling Fans.
 AMCA International.